 Kelly Bonome, with the Horry County Animal Care Center, said they will start treating the animals immediately.
 The dogs will be tested and examined before being bathed, groomed and decontaminated, she added.

-Horry County Police Department spokesperson Mikayla Mercer stated the initial search warrant cited animal cruelty and neglect.
+Horry County Police Department spokesperson Mikayla Moskov stated the initial search warrant cited animal cruelty and neglect.

 Kimberly Shular, of Loris, was booked into the J. Reuben Long Detention Center at 10:13 a.m.
 Wednesday, according to online jail records.
 She was charged with two counts of ill treatment of animals/torture.